endmon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 #### Leastconn

-For this balancing strategy we need to modify the /ha/config/haproxy.cfg with this config :
+For this balancing strategy we need to modify the /ha/config/haproxy.cfg with this config (available in annexes as haproxy_leastconn.cfg) :

 ```
 balance leastconn